infosumanjarirightsandremedies-oss/sumanjari-advocates/README.md

-# Sangam & Sagar Law Office LLP — Website
+# Sumanjari & Co. — Website

 A premium law firm website built with **Next.js 14**, **Tailwind CSS**, and **Resend** for email.